NiziL/lightdm-micro-greeter/README.md

 ## Installation

-### Package manager

-:rotating_light: Only manual installation is provided for now :rotating_light:
-Any help to package lightdm-micro-greeter for your favorite distribution is greatly appreciated !
+:rotating_light: Any help to package µGreeter for your favorite distribution is greatly appreciated :rotating_light:

 ### Manual